spragl/Tlock/PERL.md

 # VERSION

-1.04
+1.10

 # SYNOPSIS

-    use Sys::Tlock dir => '/var/myscript/locks/' , qw(tlock_take $patience);

-    print "tlock patience is ${patience}\n";
+    use Sys::Tlock;

-    # taking a tlock for 5 minutes
+    # Taking a tlock for 5 minutes, in that diectory.
+    tlock_take('maint',300,dir=>'/var/logsystem/locks/')
-    tlock_take('logwork',300) || die 'Failed taking the tlock.';
+      or die 'Failed taking the tlock.';
     my $token = $_;

     move_old_index();

-    # hand over to that other script
+    # Hand over to that other script.
-    exec( "/usr/local/logrotate/logrotate.pl" , $token );
+    exec( '/usr/local/logrotate/logrotate.pl' , $token );

     -----------------------------------------------------------

-    use Sys::Tlock;
+    use Sys::Tlock
-    # /etc/tlock.conf sets dir to "/var/myscript/locks/"
+        dir => '/var/logsystem/locks/' ,
+        owner => scalar getpwnam('logsystem') ,
+        qw(tlock_release tlock_renew $patience);

+    print "tlock patience is ${patience}\n";

-    # checking lock is alive
+    # Checking lock is alive.
     my $t = $ARGV[0];
-    die 'Tlock not taken.' if not tlock_alive('logwork',$t);
+    die 'Tlock not taken.' if not tlock_alive('maint',$t);

-    # Make time for the fancy rotation task.
+    # Make time for fancy rotation task.
-    tlock_renew('logwork',600);
+    tlock_renew('maint',600);
     do_fancy_log_rotation(547);

+    # Call another script that requires this lock.
     system( './clean-up.sh' , $t );

-    # releasing the lock
+    # Releasing the lock.
-    tlock_release('logwork',$t);
+    tlock_release('maint',$t);

 # DESCRIPTION

 This module is handling tlocks, advisory locks with timeouts.

-They are implemented as simple directories that are created and deleted in the lock directory.
+It is designed to allow separate programs to use the same tlocks between them.
+Even programs written in different languages.
+To do this safely, tlocks are paired with a lock token.

-A distant predecessor to this module was written many years ago as a kludge to make locking work properly on a Windows server.
+The tlocks are simply living in a lock directory in the filesystem.
+A distant predecessor to this module was written as a kludge to make locking work properly on a Windows server.
 But it turned out to be very handy to have tlocks in the filesystem, giving you an at-a-glance overview of them.
 And giving the non-scripting sysadmins easy access to view and manipulate them.

-The module is designed to allow separate programs to use the same tlocks between them.
-Even programs written in different languages.
-To do this safely, tlocks are paired with a lock token.
+## ERRORS

+The module might die on compile-time errors.
+It will not die on runtime errors.
+Runtime errors might return error values, might warn or might be ignored, whatever should be the most sensible for the particular error.

 ## CONFIGURATION

-The configuration parameters are set using this process:
+Each configuration parameter is set by the top most line that apply:

+- 1. In a call, as named parameter with name "dir", "marker", "owner" or "patience".
+- 2. Configuration file given in a call by a named parameter with the name "conf".
-- 1. Directly in the use statement of your script, with keys "dir", "marker" and "patience".
+- 3. Directly in the use statement of your script, with key "dir", "marker", "owner" or "patience".
-- 2. Configuration file given by a "conf" key in the use statement of your script.
+- 4. Configuration file given by a "conf" key in the use statement of your script.
-- 3. Environment variables "tlock\_dir", "tlock\_marker" and "tlock\_patience".
+- 5. Environment variable "tlock\_dir", "tlock\_marker", "tlock\_owner" or "tlock\_patience".
-- 4. Configuration file given by the environment variable "tlock\_conf".
+- 6. Configuration file given by the environment variable "tlock\_conf".
-- 5. Configuration file "/etc/tlock.conf".
+- 7. Configuration file "/etc/tlock.conf".
-- 6. Default configuration.
+- 8. Default configuration.

-On top of this, you can import the $dir, $marker and $patience variables and change them in your script.
+On top of this, you can import the $dir, $marker, $owner and $patience variables and change them in your script.
 But that is a recipe for disaster, so know what you do, if you go that way.

 Configuration files must start with a "tlock 1" line.
 Empty lines are allowed and so are comments starting with the # character.
-There are three directives:
+There are four directives:

 `dir` For setting the lock directory.
 Write the full path.

 `marker` For the marker (prefix) that all tlock directory names will get.

+`owner` For the UID of the owner that will be set for tlock directories.

-`patience` For the time that the take method will wait for a lock release.
+`patience` For the time that a call will wait for a lock release.

     tlock 1
     # Example configuration file for tlock.